 Farmer's markets are a great way to get fresh fruits and veggies to feed your family.
 Boutiques are also popping up this season and offer a variety of things to shop for, from crafts to jewelry and other treats!

-10. Get your fill of pumpkin-flavored treats
+10. Get your fill of pumpkin-flavored and other fall treats

 This time of year is the best for pumpkin lovers as most restaurants start to offer seasonal pumpkin treats!
 From cookies to drinks to other delicious desserts, there are many local favorites!